Impeachment talk grows louder after report Trump told Cohen to lie to Congress

 NBC News has not independently confirmed this report.

+The special counsel's office on Friday evening issued a statement disputing at least parts of the BuzzFeed story.
+It is very rare for Mueller's team to comment on a media report.

+“BuzzFeed’s description of specific statements to the Special Counsel’s Office, and characterization of documents and testimony obtained by this office, regarding Michael Cohen’s Congressional testimony are not accurate," the statement said.

-Rep. Adam Schiff, D-Calif., the chairman of the House Intelligence committee, called the allegation the “most serious to date” Thursday evening and said that his committee would look into the matter.
+After the story was published Thursday evening, Rep. Adam Schiff, D-Calif., the chairman of the House Intelligence Committee, called the allegation the “most serious to date” and said that his committee would look into the matter.

 “The allegation that the President of the United States may have suborned perjury before our committee in an effort to curtail the investigation and cover up his business dealings with Russia is among the most serious to date,” Schiff said in a tweet.
 “We will do what’s necessary to find out if it’s true.”